LeeAnnEditor/o365hq/services/Domain Services and Active Directory Roles Migration.md

 2. Email and/or documents transfer to Office 365
 3. Support of the devices with static network settings
-4. Remote installation of the Microsoft Windows OS on the server, if possible, for example when using a virtual machine or remote server management technologies -- iLO and others
+4. Remote installation of the Microsoft Windows OS on the server, if necessary, for example, when using a virtual machine or remote server management technologies -- iLO and others

 ### Prerequisites